stjudecloud/docs/docs/guides/data/creating-an-app.md

 The `SAMPLE_INFO.txt` file provides all the metadata associated with the request, and the restricted folder contains all the data separated by file type.
 For more info, refer to the [Metadata Provided](../../guides/data/command-line.md) section.

 After your data access request has been approved, we can begin writing our app.
-For this tutorial, we will be importing [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), a quality control tool for raw sequence data, into our application.
-This will allow us to run `FastQC` on any of the St. Jude next generation sequencing data in the cloud.
-For more about `FastQC`, refer to the [FastQC documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 ## Writing the Application